halilim/website/README.md

 ## Fork Information

-Slightly customized, with intention to keep in sync.
+Slightly customized, with intention to keep somewhat in sync.

 ## Original Readme